-Tony Ellwood, Director of the National Gallery of Victoria
+Tony Ellwood AM, Director of the National Gallery of Victoria

 Many important exhibitions presented in Australia in the past decade have been under Tony’s direction, including Contemporary Australia: Optimism (2008); Valentino, Retrospective: Past/Present/Future (2010); 21st Century: Art in the First Decade (2010); Surrealism: The Poetry of Dreams (2011); Matisse: Drawing Life (2011) and Portrait of Spain: Masterpieces from the Prado (2012) at QAGOMA and Monet’s Garden (2013); Melbourne Now (2013) Italian Masterpieces from Spain’s Royal Court (2014) The Fashion World of Jean Paul Gaultier: From the sidewalk to the catwalk (2014) and Masterpieces from the Hermitage: The Legacy of Catherine the Great (2015) at NGV.
 He has also written and edited numerous publications and articles.